 Representation of Landlords in Virginia

-- New lease drafting to ensure effective allocation of costs of breach and protect landlord rights;
+- New lease drafting to ensure effective allocation of costs of a breach and protect landlord rights;

 - Rental application and lease review to prevent the incorporation of provisions that are prohibited by Virginia law and guarantee adherence to real property law at all levels;